Approximating Fixpoints of Approximated Functions: Dampened Mann Iteration for Known Functions

 \section{Dampened Mann Iteration for Known Functions}

-We introduce an iteration scheme for approximating with arbitrary precision the least fixpoint of monotone and non-expansive functions over the non-negative reals.
-It is a variation of Mann iteration \cite{b:iterative-approximation-fixed-points} suitably modified in order to be ``robust'' with respect to perturbations in the computation via a dampening factor \cite{KIM200551,hz:modified-mann-iteration}.
+We define an iteration scheme for approximating, with arbitrary precision, the least fixpoint of monotone and non-expansive functions over the non-negative reals.
+It is a variation of Mann iteration~\cite{b:iterative-approximation-fixed-points} suitably modified in order to be ``robust'' with respect to perturbations in the computation with the introduction of a dampening factor~\cite{KIM200551,hz:modified-mann-iteration}.
 In this section, we will focus on the case in which the function of interest is known and identify conditions which ensure convergence to the least fixpoint.
 The case in which the function can only be approximated will be discussed in the next section.